Coonhound Pitbull Mix: Complete Guide

 Coonhound dog relaxing on the patio

-The Coonhound was developed by the early English settlers of America in the 17th and 18th centuries from various foxhound and hunting hounds from Europe.
+The Coonhound was developed by the early English settlers of America during the 17th and 18th centuries.
+Motivated by their ambitions to explore and conquer new territories, these settlers brought with them a variety of foxhound and hunting hound breeds from Europe.

-Most foxhounds at the time were not used to hunting large animals like bears and cougars and small animals that can climb trees like raccoons and opossums.
+Most foxhounds at the time were not adept at hunting larger, formidable prey like bears and cougars, nor were they suited for smaller, agile animals that could quickly climb trees, like raccoons and opossums.

 American Pit Bull Terrier history